Abbey of Our Lady of Montserrat, Manila: American period

 The American occupation of the Philippines in 1898, in the course of the Spanish–American War, changed the new monastery's situation dramatically.
 Loss of financial support from the Spanish crown for the Catholic missions in the country left the community in desperate straits.
 Given that, and a desire on the part of the abbot of the community to counteract the new influence of Protestant missionaries, who had arrived under the protection of the American government, the monks decided to turn to education as their focus.
 On June 17, 1901, they opened San Beda College, named after the great English Benedictine scholar and saint, the Venerable Bede, on Arlegui Street.
-The curriculum consisted of elementary, secondary and initial university studies, with graduates awarded either a Bachelor of Arts degree or a diploma in business.
+The curriculum consisted of elementary, secondary, and initial university studies, with graduates awarded either a Bachelor of Arts degree or a diploma in business.
 The college was accredited and affiliated by and to the Pontifical University of Santo Tomas in 1906.

 By that time, the monastery grounds had become too small for the monks and the college, so the monks purchased land on Mendiola Street.
 In 1909, they entrusted the pastoral care of the region to Missionaries of the Sacred Heart from the Netherlands and moved to their current location, which they expanded in 1918.
 The cornerstone of the abbey church was laid on February 15, 1925, and it was completed and consecrated on January 13, 1926, to the Infant of Prague.

-It was built in a Neogothic exterior, with a Neo-baroque interior painted by Dom Lesmes López, a Spaniard, and Brother Salvador Alberich.
+It was built with a Neo-Gothic exterior, with a Neo-Baroque interior painted by Dom Lesmes López, a Spaniard, and Brother Salvador Alberich.
 The pair worked on the abbey church from 1931 to 1939, leaving only the back wall of the nave above the entrance blank.
-Dom Lesmes López's paintings on the vaulted ceiling of the nave include the 16 allegories on the virtues, theology and the church.
-"The Apotheosis of the Holy Name of Jesus" were painted over the sanctuary, while on its walls are eight panels on the Nativity of the Lord.
+Dom Lesmes López's paintings on the vaulted ceiling of the nave include the 16 allegories on the virtues, theology, and the church.
+The Apotheosis of the Holy Name of Jesus was painted over the sanctuary, while on its walls are eight panels on the Nativity of the Lord.
 Paintings of the Stations of the Cross are also seen within the interior of the church.

 Present condition

-By 1971, the monastic community had gone from a high point of some 100 monks to a membership of thirty.
+By 1971, the monastic community had gone from a high point of some 100 monks to a membership of 30.

 In 2010, Aelred Nilo designed the final mural to fill the back wall of the nave, which was then executed by the Italian painter Francesco Giannini on 126 sqm of jute canvas.
 The mural depicts the history of the present congregation, as well as the resurrected Christ, saints, and various other religious figures, some based on real-life photographs.